-The aim of this unit is to provide a foundation of the principles and practices of clinical facilitation, to empower you to provide the optimal learning environment for health care students in their clinical setting.
+The aim of this unit is to provide a foundation of the principles and practices of clinical facilitation, to empower you to provide the optimal learning environment for health care students in their health workplace setting.

-It is a requirement in clinical education that educators have the knowledge and skills to successfully facilitate clinical learning for individuals and small groups with diverse learning styles.
+It is a requirement in health professional education that educators have the knowledge and skills to successfully facilitate learning for individuals and small groups with diverse learning styles.

-This unit gives you an opportunity to critically examine, design and apply clinical facilitation models and strategies in a culturally sensitive manner.
-You will use selected models and strategies of clinical facilitation as they apply to learning in clinical settings, and implement constructively aligned learning activities.
-The learning environment is in both simulated and real clinical settings.
+This unit gives you an opportunity to critically examine, design and apply health professional facilitation models and strategies in a culturally sensitive manner.
+You will use selected models and strategies of health professional facilitation as they apply to learning in health professional settings, and implement constructively aligned learning activities.
+The learning environment is in both simulated and real health workplace settings.